-A violation can be reported by any tenant to the Duty Officer or to the Gate 2 Security Officer.
+A violation can be reported by any tenant to the Operational Center.
 An enforcement is issued on behalf of the BCC Site Manager.
 When assessing the nature of the violation, camera images may be used from cameras that are set for the safety and security of BCC and personal property.

-Persons parking illegally at BCC receive a note from Sitech Security behind the wiper of their windscreen with the request to report to the Security Officer at Gate 2.
-Sitech Security registers the license plate of the person that is parked illegally and report this to the Security Officer at Gate 2.
-The Security Officer will speak to the person, followed by a report and with the possibility of a sanction in accordance with Site regulations and compliance.
-If an enforcement is not enough, additional measures can be taken, such as the installing a wheel clamp.
-When a wheel clamp is applied, the BCC organization is not responsible for any damage to the vehicle if the driver drives away with the wheel clamp still mounted.
-The driver of the car must report to the Duty Officer so the wheel clamp can be removed, and the license plate can be registered.
-If the Duty Officer is not available to remove the wheel clamp, the driver must take a waiting time into account.
+Persons parking illegally at BCC receive a note from Sitech Security behind the wiper of their windscreen with the request to report to Sitech Security.
+Sitech Security will address this issue to the wrong parker on the basis of the registered license plate, followed by a report and with the possibility of a sanction in accordance with Site regulations and compliance.
+If it turns out that enforcement is not sufficient, additional measures can be taken.
 Access to the campus may be denied in the event of a repeated violation.